2008 United States Senate election in Delaware: Results

 The election was held on November 4, 2008.
-Only minutes after the polls closed the race was called for Biden.
-He was re-elected in a landslide victory against O'Donnell, securing his largest margin of victory while improving on his 2002 performance by around 6.5%.
+Only minutes after the polls closed, the race was called for Biden.
+He was re-elected in a landslide victory against O'Donnell, securing his largest margin of victory and improving on his 2002 performance by around 6.5%.
+He received around two thousand more votes than Obama did in the presidential election.
+Biden's victory was a part of a national "blue wave" in the 2008 election cycle.